Aktion AB: Lublin District

 Aktion AB in the Lublin area did not start until June.
 Authorities there preferred mass arrests to operations against individuals.
-These started early in the month in Chełm, Puławy, Janów Lubelski, Radzyń Podlaski and other smaller outlying towns.
-On 24 June in the city of Lublin, 814 Poles aged 18 to 60 were arrested in one day and held at Lublin Castle; that day 40 teachers attending what they had been told was a conference in Biała Podlaska were also taken into custody.
+These started early in the month in Chełm, Puławy, Janów Lubelski, Radzyń Podlaski and other small towns.
+On 24 June, in the city of Lublin, 814 Poles aged 18 to 60 were arrested in one day and held at Lublin Castle; that day 40 teachers attending what they had been told was a conference in Biała Podlaska were also taken into custody.
 Arrests over the next two days in Zamość brought in 200, and on 26 June another 500 were arrested in Lubartów.

 Those arrested in outlying areas were usually brought to Lublin Castle after a short stay in local prisons and jails such as the Zamość Rotunda.
 From Lublin, many were sent to camps, a thousand to Sachsenhausen with another 65 sent to Auschwitz in October.
 The rest, about 450–500, were executed at Rury Jezuickie, a short distance outside Lublin, in five large groups from the end of June through August, with some having been formally sentenced to death by the Standgerichten.
 Alternatively, a shooting range near Czechów Górny was used; other killings in the area took place at Niemce and Konopnica.
 Outside Chełm, 115 Poles arrested in the area were shot over 3–4 July in the woods near Kumowa Dolina.